Ozuna hits grand slam, Braves beat Nats in Fried's return - WHIZ News

 Washington’s Trea Turner hit his team-leading seventh homer, a two-run drive in the eighth inning off Josh Tomlin.
 A.J.
 Minter loaded the bases with two outs but got Victor Robles to pop out, and Will Smith worked the ninth for his sixth save in six opportunities.

+Washington came in ranked 28th in the majors in runs per game at 3.52.

+“I think we can perform a little better in all aspects.
+We haven’t all clicked at the same time, but that’s baseball,” Turner said.
+“I like that we battled.
+I like that we don’t give up and we made it a game.”

-Contreras singled leading off the third against Erick Fedde (2-3) and advanced on a sacrifice bunt and a passed ball.
-Ronald Acuña Jr. walked and stole second on Fedde’s first pitch to Freddie Freeman, who was then intentionally walked.
-Fedde threw a first-pitch cutter to Ozuna that didn’t cut, and Ozuna drove it to the first row of the bleachers in right-center.
+Contreras singled leading off the third and advanced on a sacrifice bunt and a passed ball.
+Ronald Acuña Jr. walked and stole second on Fedde’s first pitch to Freeman, leading to the intentional walk and setting up Ozuna.

-Ozuna, who came in batting .195, savored the slump-busting slam with a colorful home run trot, dancing as he rounded second and pointing to the sky twice — once at a full stop.

 Yan Gomes homered off Fried in the fourth.